izzyharker/Citation_Generator/README.md

 # Citation_Generator
-Generates formatted citations for books
+Python CLI program to generate formatted citations for books from an ISBN.

-## API Key
-This program reads an api key from a file called "googleAPI".
-This should be a file containing only the api key.